Johnson says progress can be made to ease Qatar tensions

 "We think the blockade was unwelcome and we hope there will be a de-escalation," Johnson said.

-(Reporting by Michael Holden; Editing by Robin Pomeroy)
+Reporting by Michael Holden; Editing by Robin Pomeroy